pierleeb/PasswordGenerator/README.md

 ## How to Use

 1. Open the `index.html` file in any modern browser.
-2. Click on the "Generate Password" button.
+2. Click the "Generate Password" button.
 3. Your generated password will be displayed in the designated area.

 ## Customization

-If you want to adjust the password length or the included characters, you can edit the `script.js` file and modify the `length` and `charset` variables as needed.
+If you wish to adjust the password length or included characters, you can edit the `script.js` file and modify the `length` and `charset` variables as needed.

 ```javascript
 const length = 12; // Change the password length as needed